Frequently Asked Questions

 What is your refund and cancellation policy?

-In the unlikely event that Camp STEAM Canada is forced to shut down due to a government order (ie. Pandemic related restrictions), the Participant will receive a credit for the full value of their purchase, to be used in the 2025 camp season.
+In the unlikely event that Camp STEAM Canada is forced to close due to a government order (e.g., pandemic-related restrictions), participants will receive a credit for the full value of their purchase, which may be applied to the 2027 camp season.

-Camp STEAM Canada reserves the right not to offer refunds or credits after June 1, 2024, under any circumstances, including, but not limited to:
+Camp STEAM Canada reserves the right not to issue refunds or credits after a camp session has started, under any circumstances, including but not limited to:

 1. Inclement weather or unforeseen facility closures

-2. No air conditioning in a facility or it is hot outside
+2. Lack of air conditioning in a facility or hot weather conditions

-3. A child is removed from Camp STEAM Canada as a result of inappropriate behaviour or as a result of parental bullying of Camp STEAM Canada staff
+3. Camper removal due to inappropriate behaviour or parental bullying of Camp STEAM Canada staff

-6. The Participant’s decision not to attend for any reason at any time
+7. The participant’s decision not to attend for any reason at any time

 Can I switch my child/children to a different week?